-- The Senior Honors Thesis must involved significant first-hand empirical research beyond library research.
+The Senior Honors Thesis must involved significant first-hand empirical research beyond library research.
 Examples include carrying out a survey, an ethnographic or participant observation project, a program evaluation project, or the quantitative analysis of large data sets (e.g., the General Social Survey, the Luxembourg Income Study, or World Bank Data).
-Normally, the honors thesis would receive a credit allocation of four semester hours, that is, equivalent to the number of credits accorded for the regular senior thesis.
-Hence, there would be no net increase in the number of credit hours in the major that must be taken for departmental honors in sociology.
-In consultation with the faculty advisor, the "Senior Advisor" (who coordinates all senior theses in the department), and the department chairperson, the student seeking departmental honors may wish to take additional credit hours for the honors research project.
-These hours are added voluntarily - that is, no student is required to take additional credit hours on the honors thesis - but if added, the project must show an increase in effort and result proportional to the number of credits added.
+Normally, the honors thesis would receive a credit allocation of four credits, that is, equivalent to the number of credits accorded for the regular senior thesis.
+Hence, there would be no net increase in the number of credits in the major that must be taken for departmental honors in sociology.
+In consultation with the faculty advisor, the "Senior Advisor" (who coordinates all senior theses in the department), and the department chairperson, the student seeking departmental honors may wish to take additional credits for the honors research project.
+These credits are added voluntarily - that is, no student is required to take additional credits on the honors thesis - but if added, the project must show an increase in effort and result proportional to the number of credits added.
 (The added requirements must be described in a learning contract.)

-- The formal academic criteria for enrolling for the Senior Honors Thesis rather than the Senior Thesis are prior attainment of an overall GPA of 3.5 and a GPA in all Sociology courses of at least 3.2.
-Aspirants to Honors in Sociology must have completed at least 17 semester hours in the department before the beginning of the senior year, including SOCI 360, Sociological Theory, for four hours, and SOCI 307, Research Methods (or its predecessor, both SOCI 305 plus 306) for five hours.
+The formal academic criteria for enrolling for the Senior Honors Thesis rather than the Senior Thesis are prior attainment of an overall GPA of 3.5 and a GPA in all Sociology courses of at least 3.2.
+Aspirants to Honors in Sociology must have completed at least 17 credits in the department before the beginning of the senior year, including SOCI 360, Sociological Theory, for four credits, and SOCI 307, Research Methods for five credits.
 (Exceptions to these rules may be made subsequent to a petition to the department chairperson.)

-- The student wishing to take the Senior Honors Thesis in Sociology must submit a proposal for the thesis research project to the department chairperson by the end of spring semester of the junior year.
-As part of the proposal, the student must demonstrate the attainment of a high level of research skills and analytical capabilities in his/her academic or employment/volunteering record.
-In the project proposal, the student must demonstrate that prior coursework relates to the thesis proposal, and s/he must state the primary learning goals and stages of research involved in the project.
+The student wishing to take the Senior Honors Thesis in Sociology must submit a proposal for the thesis research project to the department chairperson by the end of spring semester of the junior year.
+As part of the proposal, the student must demonstrate the attainment of a high level of research skills and analytical capabilities in their academic or employment/volunteering record.
+In the project proposal, the student must demonstrate that prior coursework relates to the thesis proposal, and they must state the primary learning goals and stages of research involved in the project.
 These plans serve as the stipulations of a learning contract between the student and the department.
 The project description must satisfy minimal expectations of work for credit to be earned.
-If more than the usual four semester hours is sought for the project, the additional credit hours must be justified explicitly as to additional work and outcomes to be required.
+If more than the usual four credits are sought for the project, the additional credits must be justified explicitly as to additional work and outcomes to be required.